g3han/PowerShell-For-Active-Directory/README.md

 PS : When the script running is finished, you can access output file on c:\temp\
-PS2: compulterlist.csv first column should be name.
+PS2: compulterlist.csv first column should be "name".

 ### For ad_audit.ps1